Canadian Smart Home Technology and Security Store

 Insteon is a flexible and powerful protocol, with a strong user following with numerous devices installed around their homes.
 Aartech Canada has been distributing Insteon from the very beginning.
 Insteon switches, dimmers and keypads do not require a cloud service to operate locally.
 So any existing links and scenes work whether the Internet is down, the cloud service stops working, or the smart home hub breaks down.
 So the devices still work but the hub is offline.
 There are several ways to continue using Insteon and expand the system with other devices.

-From the makers of the ISY, the new generation is called Polisy.
-Polisy runs its own embedded software and allows users to automate a number of different technologies and systems from Insteon to ZWave, IP/WiFi enabled devices, Lutron Caseta and even Telsa vehicles.
-Polisy is definitely aimed at highly tech savvy users. .
-Polisy also supports Insteon by connecting a 2413S, 2413U or 2448 interface.
-ISY users can migrate since they will have a 2413S already.
-This system is aimed at tech nerds so expect to roll up your sleeves.
-ZWave integration requires a ZWave USB stick.
+From the makers of the ISY, the new generation is called EISY.
+EISY runs its own embedded software and allows users to automate a number of different technologies and systems including Insteon ,Zigbee, Matter (pending) , IP/WiFi enabled devices, Lutron Caseta and even Telsa vehicles.
+EISY is definitely aimed at highly tech savvy users.
+Insteon support require a 2413U PLM.
+ZWave/Zigbee support requires a ZMatter USB dongle.

 HOMETROLLER OR HOMESEER